cjprybol/reproducibility-via-singularity/README.md

 ln -s /Software/rtg-core-non-commercial-3.6.2/rtg /usr/local/bin
 ```

+Here is our first example of a configuration step that needs to be performed **BEFORE** trying to use the container without sudo/root permissions on the cluster.
 The first time you run RTG, it will ask whether or not it can perform logging to help the developers improve the software.
-Because we intend to run the container without sudo and not in `--writable` mode, any attempts RTG makes to save log files to disk will probably fail, so just say no.
+Because we intend to run the container without sudo and not in `--writable` mode, any attempts RTG makes to save log files to disk will fail, so say no. RTG will save your answer to a config file inside of the directory where RTG is installed, so if you try this without using the `--writable` flag, it will fail.
 ```bash
 Singularity.test.img> rtg
 RTG has a facility to automatically send basic usage information to Real